 Our PhD Human Rights was established to meet the demands of our students who have an established interest in human rights and wish to pursue doctoral research which goes beyond a single academic discipline but includes a distinct multi and interdisciplinary perspective.

-Supervision is available across a broad range of academic interests in human rights and our research is wide ranging and in-depth.
-Topics include the prohibition against torture, freedom of religion, children in armed conflict, methods of democratic assessment, and the relationship between human rights and foreign direct investment.
+Supervision is available across a broad range of academic interests in human rights and our research is wide-ranging and in-depth.
+You can search for a supervisor in an area of your choice by using our research finder tool, simply enter your research interests and browse the results for supervision opportunities.
+Topics include the prohibition against torture, business, freedom of religion, children in armed conflict, methods of democratic assessment, and the relationship between human rights and foreign direct investment.
 While our primary focus is international and comparative human rights, our research-active staff also encompass human rights and democracy in the UK.

 We also offer an MPhil in this subject.